numpy/numpy.org/content/en/benchmark.md

 ### Pythran

 Pythran is a Python-specific Ahead Of Time compiler.
-It's primary focus was on scientific computing.
-It has the same C++ API implementation as in NumPy which was originally designed for the purpose of scientific computing.
-In Pythran, annotated Python modules are converted into native Python modules which have the same interface, but (hopefully) are faster to load.
-Pythran's biggest benefit is that it uses [Expression Templating](https://en.wikipedia.org/wiki/Expression_templates) and [SIMD](https://en.wikipedia.org/wiki/SIMD) instructions.
-Pythran was designed with an aim to use it as a backend for NumPy arrays in Cython when possible.
+Its primary focus was on scientific computing.
+It uses the same C++ API as NumPy, which was designed specifically for scientific computing.
+Pythran converts annotated Python modules into native Python modules.
+These modules have the same interface but (hopefully) are faster to load.
+Pythran's main advantage is that it uses [Expression Templating](https://en.wikipedia.org/wiki/Expression_templates) and [SIMD](https://en.wikipedia.org/wiki/SIMD) instructions.

-To use Pythran in the model it needs to be stored in contiguous memory like C-style or like Fortran, this is where Pythran lacks behind.
-Another limitation is that the order of sequence of bytes of works must be same as the targeted architecture to make Pythran work.
+NumPy arrays in Cython should be stored in contiguous memory like C-style or Fortran to use Pythran in the backend.
+Here, the Pythran lacks behind.
+Another limitation is that the sequence of bytes of words must be the same as the targeted architecture to make Pythran work.

 Pythran GitHub repository is available [here](https://github.com/serge-sans-paille/pythran)

-Implementation details:

-*

 ## Results